Norway – the geological genius that mesmerises

 - Once funds have been received they then send your card to your home address within 7-10 days.
 This little golden nugget then needs to be shown when you arrive at the ferry ports in Norway.
 The ticket man swipes your card and payment is taken like a credit card.
 No cash is needed.
 It’s as simple as that.
 You can check your accounts for the bills that appear within a week or so of your first ferry.

 - At the end of your trip, you simply log into your account and terminate the card and all money remaining is refunded back to your nominated bank account within 30 days.
-This is the bit we are still waiting for.
+Ours was returned well within this period.

 It’s worth mentioning that we did come across one problem where our card wasn’t recognised and we had to pay by credit card.
 We advised Autopass of this and they asked for a photo of the receipt and they agreed to refund us the 50% discount we should have received.
 We were very impressed with this system and the savings were well worth the effort.